An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

 \textbf{The relation between visual classifications, offsets, and \amod}

-We have explored the relation between our different methods of classifying \hi morphologies : visual classes, \hi offset, and \amod.
+We explored the relation between our different methods of classifying \hi morphologies: visual classes, \hi offset, and \amod.
 Fig. \ref{fig:Amod_offset_class1} shows \amod as a function of offset between the \hi and the optical centres.
-We observe a strong correlation between \amod and offset for these 33 galaxies.
-The Spearman correlation coefficient is 0.81 which is shown in the bottom-left of Fig. \ref{fig:Amod_offset_class1}.
-This correlation is expected since a high offset between the \hi and optical centres would result in a high \amod value, though a galaxy with a high \amod value does not necessarily have a strongly offset \hi disc.
-For practical purposes, we are classifying a galaxy as \hi asymmetric when its \amod value is $\geq$0.4.
+The correlation between \amod and the offset for these 33 galaxies is strong.
+The Spearman correlation coefficient is 0.81, which is shown in the bottom right corner of Fig. \ref{fig:Amod_offset_class1}.
+This correlation is expected because a high offset between the \hi and optical centres would result in a high \amod value, but a galaxy with a high \amod value does not necessarily have a strongly offset \hi disc.
+For practical purposes, we classified a galaxy as \hi asymmetric when its \amod value is $\geq$0.4.
 Such an \hi asymmetric galaxy will be located above the horizontal dashed line in Fig. \ref{fig:Amod_offset_class1}.
-Similarly, we have defined galaxies to the right of the vertical dashed line in Fig. \ref{fig:Amod_offset_class1} as the high \hi offset galaxies.
+Similarly, we defined galaxies to the right of the vertical dashed line in Fig. \ref{fig:Amod_offset_class1} as the high \hi offset galaxies.

-These thresholds as indicated by the horizontal and vertical dashed lines have separated the galaxies in different classes.
-In particular, we found three different areas in the plot representing three different types of galaxies. \begin{enumerate} \item In the first quadrant (q1), we find high \amod, low \hi offset galaxies.
+These thresholds are indicated by the horizontal and vertical dashed lines.
+They separate the galaxies into different classes.
+In particular, we found three different areas in the plot that represent three different types of galaxies. \begin{enumerate} \item In the upper left quadrant (q1) lie high \amod, low \hi offset galaxies.
 For these galaxies, a high value of \amod is driven by the asymmetry in the outer \hi disc.
-So, these are \hi asymmetric galaxies.
-For example, in Fig. \ref{fig:Amod_offset_class1}, we observe an asymmetry in the outer \hi contour of galaxy 184 which results in a high \amod value.
+These are therefore \hi asymmetric galaxies.
+For example, in Fig. \ref{fig:Amod_offset_class1}, the asymmetry in the outer \hi contour of galaxy 184 results in a high \amod value.